Selling your car online: Private party sales

 The used car market has ups and downs.
 Some are unexpected, like production shortages that increase demand for used cars.
 Still, many market fluctuations result from the audience's seasonal interest.
 Learn more about the used car market.

 Identifying who would be interested in the car you're selling online and what's appealing about it can make it easier to write an effective listing.
-It can also help you identify the right time to sell.
+It can also help you identify the right time to sell your car.
 Waiting for the right moment can be a powerful negotiating tool if you're not in a hurry.
 For instance, if your car would appeal to college students, advertising it just before the school year begins might help you sell it quickly for a good price.

 Making the listing